dart-archive/coverage/README.md

 or if the `pub global run` executables are in your path, just

     collect_coverage.dart --port=NNNN -o coverage.json --resume-isolates

+These previous two commands can also be combined to one

+    collect_coverage.dart --port=NNNN -o coverage.json --resume-isolates --script=script.dart

 If `collect_coverage.dart` is invoked before the script from which coverage is to be collected, it will wait until it detects a VM observatory port to which it can connect.
 An optional `--connect-timeout` may be specified (in seconds).